crkn-rcdr/Access-Platform/README.md

 ### Development environment

 **New!** Improvement: run `pnpm run dev; pnpm run cleanup` from the root directory to watch all packages and services.
 Your mileage may vary with how the output is produced. `pnpm run dev` runs the `dev` script for each package or service; try individual `dev` scripts instead for finer control of things.

+Note that the root `dev` script does not run any tests; execute `pnpm test` to do that.